2022 New Jersey Generals season

 The 2022 New Jersey Generals season was the first season for the New Jersey Generals as a professional American football franchise.
 They played as charter members of the United States Football League, one of eight teams to compete in the league for the 2022 season.
 The Generals technically play as a traveling team (since the entirety of the regular season will be played at Protective Stadium and Legion Field in Birmingham, Alabama) and were led by head coach Mike Riley.

-Personnel

-Final roster

-The Generals, like all other teams, have a 38-man active roster with a 7-man practice squad.